hosuzuki/log/reading_log/README.md

 :closed_book: 1.
 "The Tale of Genji" by Murasaki Shikibu

+:closed_book: 1.
+"Gulliver's Travels" by Jonathan Swift

 <h3> Fiction </h3>

 :closed_book: 1.
 "The Hitchhiker's Guide to the Galaxy" by Douglas Adams

+:closed_book: 1.
+"Brave New World" by Aldous Huxley

 :closed_book: 2.
 "Darma Bums" by Jack Kerouac

 :closed_book: 2.
 "Kusamakura" by Natsume Soseki

 :closed_book: 2.
 "Kappa" by Ryosuke Akutagawa

 <h3> Non-Fiction </h3>